 The US Department of Agriculture has prepared this chart to show how fast alcohol evaporates during cooking.

-Clearly, several things greatly effect how quickly alcohol “burns off.”
+Obviously, several things greatly effect how quickly alcohol “burns off.”
 One is cooking temperature.
 Another is cooking time.
 A third is surface area.
-(That’s also related to whether or not the alcohol is stirred into a dish.)
+(That is also related to whether or not the alcohol is stirred into a dish.)

-Assume we add a tablespoon of 40% (80 proof) alcohol to a dish.
+To begin with, let’s assume we add a tablespoon of 40% (80 proof) alcohol to a dish.
 Thus, we begin with four tenths of a tablespoon of pure alcohol.
-Assume that after cooking 20% of the pure alcohol remains.
+Then assume that after cooking 20% of the pure alcohol remains.
 That means that 8% of a tablespoon remains

 If the dish provides four servings, then each contains 2% of a tablespoon of alcohol.